 Basketball, Terror, and Universal Basic Income

 They call it the National Basketball Association, but is it really?
 It isn’t national in the sense of a National Health Service or a National Trust.
-The NBA is not a public asset; it is a profiteering enterprise, a means for private parties to accumulate and hoard wealth.
+The NBA is not a public asset; it is a profiteering enterprise, a means for private individuals to accumulate and hoard wealth.
 But neither is it national in the sense of a national anthem or a national security threat: included among the NBA’s 30 teams is a franchise based in Canada, and its commissioner regularly threatens to establish expansion teams in Europe and elsewhere.
 Already the NBA stages preseason and even regular season games in cities throughout the world.
-Just this month, a contest between the Denver Nuggets and the Indiana Pacers took place in London, though of course, living outside the capital, I can scarcely afford to navigate the UK’s dystopian rail system in order to reach the arena, let alone afford a seat inside.
+Just this month, a contest between the Denver Nuggets and the Indiana Pacers took place in London, though, of course, living outside the capital, I can scarcely afford to navigate the UK’s dystopian rail system in order to reach the arena, let alone afford a seat inside.

 On the first day of 2017, Finland’s government commenced a two-year basic income pilot scheme, and similar projects are set to take place in, among other places, Canada, India, and the United States.
 This has led to renewed media interest in the notion of a universal basic income (UBI), a thoroughly sensible and humane scheme that would alleviate much of the suffering we see all around us presently, and which continues to proliferate in the face of unflagging political indifference.

 The history of UBI is well-documented, dating back to the sixteenth century in Europe, but the generosity and empathy that underpins it is older and more universal.
 My favourite example of this spirit is captured in the following passage from a short essay in Yoshida Kenkō’s Tsurezuregusa (Essays in Idleness).
-Writing from his Kyoto cottage in the early fourteenth century, Kenkō was by no means a left-wing revolutionary2.
-Yet his insight was such that he recognised the importance of security and basic living standards for a just and cohesive society (as well as the futility and cruelty or prisons, a view echoed more recently by the likes of Angela Davis):
+Writing from his Kyoto cottage in the early fourteenth century, Kenkō was by no means a communist revolutionary.
+Yet his insight was such that he recognised the importance of security and basic living standards for a just and pleasant society (as well as the futility and cruelty or prisons, a view echoed more recently by the likes of Angela Davis):